 Going forward: A look into closing the roe herring fishery

-Pacific Wild asked the author to consider a temporary closure of the fishery with the aim of protecting the ecosystem as herring plays an important role in many of its predators’ diets.
-This closure has been proposed to rebuild herring stocks and protect the species that rely upon herring in this ecosystem.
-The following details options based on previous experience of temporary fishery closures and licence buy-backs in Canada.
+Pacific herring play an important role in many of their predators’ diets, so we considered the economic cost of a temporary closure of the fishery, for the purpose of rebuilding herring stocks and protecting the integrity of the Strait of Georgia ecosystem.
+This section of the report details options based on previous instances of temporary fishery closures and licence buy-backs in Canada.

-The first example will draw directly from the BC herring fishery.
+The first example draws directly from the B.C. herring fishery.
 In recent years, the roe herring fishery has had quota assigned to fishing areas where a fishery opening did not occur (Government of Canada 2014).
 Many fishers had purchases licences for these areas prior to the fishery opening and were not allowed to fish them.
-In these cases, the fishers were reimbursed for the cost of the licence (Government of Canada 2014), but not for any extra costs or the lost income of the fishery.
-In this case, the cost of reimbursement for the licences for the 2019 season is expected to be a maximum of 1,256,360 (assuming that all licences are full fee, which gives a maximum value rather than the true value).
+In these cases, the fishers were reimbursed for the cost of the licences (Government of Canada 2014), but not for any extra costs associated with preparing for the fishing season, or the lost income of the fishery.
+In the case of the 2019 herring roe fishery in the Strait of Georgia, we calculated the cost of reimbursement for the licences to be a maximum of 1,256,360 CAD (assuming that all licences are full fee, which gives a maximum value rather than the true value).

-For a temporary closure, the government could act in ways that is has in the past when extenuating circumstances warrant a closure of a fishery.
+For a temporary closure, the government could act in ways that is has in the past when extenuating circumstances warranted a closure of a fishery.
 In this case, the compensation that fishers receive is closely in line with what fishers receive for employment insurance payments (Emery 1992; CBC News 2007).
 These payments take into account the regional rate of unemployment, earnings from fishing, earnings from other activities, and a predetermined allowed maximum weekly amount (Government of Canada 2019).
 The maximum weekly amount in 2019 is $1,021 a week (Government of Canada 2019).
 If a fisher’s total weekly earnings was less than this, they would use that amount in its place.
 The amount paid is 55% of the lower of the two numbers, thus making the maximum amount paid per fisher $562.
 As we determined the full-time equivalent contribution of the roe herring fishers in the Strait of Georgia and the processing jobs they generate, we can use these FTEs and the maximum weekly amount paid to compensate for the loss of this fishery to fishers and processors as has been done with other fishery closures (Emery 1992).
 Therefore, the cost of income supplements for a temporary closure of the fishery is estimated to be $175,344.